expo/expo/docs/versions/v10.0.0/guides/building-standalone-apps.md

 If you run into problems during this process, we're more than happy to help out!
 Join our Slack and let us know if you have any questions.

 > **Note:** Are you curious how this works?
-We embed the Exponent runtime into a new app and make it always point to the published URL of your app.
+We embed the Expo runtime into a new app and make it always point to the published URL of your app.
 >
 > We mentioned a few of the required properties here, but you're free to configure everything from the push notification icon to the deep-linking url scheme (see the guide on exp.json for more information), and we take care of building it for you so you never have to open Xcode or Android Studio.